Connect with a certified trainer for free

 When to see a doctor

-Your doctor will do a physical examination of the neck and body to look for:
+Your doctor will perform a physical examination of the neck and body to check for:

-• Strength and balance of the legs or trouble walking
+• Strength and balance of the legs or trouble walking: Signs of coordination loss or weakness affecting mobility.

-To understand what is causing cervical myelopathy, your doctor will prescribe one or more of the following imaging tests:
+To determine the underlying cause of cervical myelopathy, your doctor may recommend one or more of the following imaging tests:

 Non-operative treatment